National-Digital-Twin/graphql-jena/docs/index.md

 The `graphql-fuseki-module` module provides a [Fuseki Module](fuseki-module.md) that can be added to a Fuseki server deployment to allow adding GraphQL endpoints to a Fuseki dataset using Fuseki's configuration syntax.

+---

+© Crown Copyright 2025.
+This work has been developed by the National Digital Twin Programme and is legally attributed to the Department for Business and Trade (UK) as the governing entity.
+Licensed under the Open Government Licence v3.0.